alekseynemiro/project-kit/README.md

 # What is project kit?

+This is a folder called **project-kit** which contains additional information related to the project.

-Any information about the project that may be useful and interesting:
+This can be any information about the project that can be useful and interesting for both ordinary users and programmers:

 * Correct spelling and pronunciation of the project name.
 * Project description.